vlang/v/README.md

 cd v
 make
 ```

+Note: make is supposed to run once during installation, not for compile V.

 That's it!
 Now you have a V executable at `[path to V repo]/v`. `[path to V repo]` can be anywhere.